jaswanthn/twitterStreaming/README.md

-Twitter streaming data to connect to the end point and collect information related to politics
+Streamlining Twitter data by connect to the end point and collecting information related to politics Hold app keys to authenticate via OAuth to get access to the twitter APIs Filtering the output in python to get only valid fields from the json